bortoz/borto-pack/README.md

 ## Installation

-To compile and run the code you need to install the compiler and add it to your PATH.
+To compile and run the code you need to install the compiler and add it to your `PATH`.

 | Language | Compilers        |
 | :------- | ---------------- |